 Superior Court Ocean County, New Jersey.
 Defended municipal contractor against claims for alleged defect in materials and workmanship.

 Circuit Court for Fairfax County, Virginia.
-Prosecuted claim against publically traded company for return of eight-figure deposit.
+Prosecuted claims on behalf of publicly traded company for damages for breach of contract against a satellite communications provider.

 Circuit Court for Loudoun County, Virginia.
 Obtained verdict and enforced judgment against current and former employees of the company for breach of duty of loyalty, theft of trade secrets and unfair competition.